bdwilliamson/vimp_supplementary/code/sims/README.md

 * `submit_all_sim_binary_bivariate.sh`: submit all jobs based on the current arguments.
 * `call_all_sim_binary_bivariate.sh`: run a single job based on all three VIMs (deviance, accuracy, AUC) for the given set of parameters.

-## Cross-validated plug-in estimators based on flexible techniques
+## Cross-fitted plug-in estimators based on flexible techniques

 This simulation may be executed from the command line as follows: